queilawithaQ/documentation/_basic/quickstart/getting-started.md

 * include a table of contents
 {:toc}

-## About Codeship Basic
+## Introducing Codeship Basic

 Codeship Basic makes it easy and simple to get a working CI/CD process running through an easy-to-configure web UI and turnkey deployments.

 This article will walk you through setting up a Codeship Basic project.
 For a video introduction to Codeship Basic, you can view our [overview video](https://codeship.com/features/basic).

-## Creating Your Account

-To create your account and project, you will just need to connect a repository to Codeship.
-[We have a guide here]({{ site.baseurl }}{% link _general/account/new-user-signup.md %}) for how to do that.

-Since this article is about setting up a Codeship Basic project, you'll want to be sure to select the Basic infrastructure when adding your project.
+## Setting up Continuous Integration with Codeship

+### Prerequisites

+Codeship requires that you set up a Codeship Account and connect to a Source Content Management (SCM).
+See [Setting Up A New Codeship Account Guide ]({{ site.baseurl }}{% link _general/account/new-user-signup.md %}) for more information.

 ![Select Basic Infrastructure]({{ site.baseurl }}/images/basic-guide/select-infra.png)

-## Configuring Your Setup Commands

-After selecting the Basic infrastructure for your project, Codeship will next ask you to configure your setup and test commands.

-First, you will configure your setup commands.
+### Setting up tests for your deployments

 Setup commands are the commands you need to be able to run your tests and deployments.
-Typically these are things like fetching dependencies and seeding database.
+Examples of setup commands include fetching dependencies and seeding database.

+To configure your setup commands:

+1. Click the dropdown arrow on the right to select the technology to prepopulate basic commands

+2. Either enter a new setup command or select existing Setup command.

 ![Setup Commands on Codeship Basic]({{ site.baseurl }}/images/basic-guide/setup-commands.png)

 **Note** that Codeship provides a list of popular setup commands for many common languages in the dropdown, but you can enter in your own commands as needed.

-## Configuring Your Test Commands
+### Configuring tests for your deployment

 Next, you will enter in your test commands.
 These are all tests you want to have run in your CI/CD pipeline, and all deployments you configure will be contingent on these tests passing.

 ![Setup Commands on Codeship Basic]({{ site.baseurl }}/images/basic-guide/test-commands.png)

-## Configuring Your Deployments
+## Defining Your Deployment Pipeline with Codeship

 Now that you've defined your setup and test commands, you'll want to define your deployment pipelines.
 Deployment pipelines run only when a build's setup and tests commands have completed successful _and_ only when the branch defined for the deployment is matched.
 We call them deployment pipelines rather than deployments because you can have different deployment destinations - perhaps staging and master environments - triggered by different branches.

+To configure your deployment pipelines:

+1.

+2.

 Defining the branches that will trigger your deployment pipelines is the first step.
 You can either match a specific branch - i.e. `master` - or you can choose to match any branch that _starts with_ a [specific string]({{ site.baseurl }}{% link _basic/builds-and-configuration/deployment-pipelines.md %}).

 ![Add New Deployment Pipeline on Codeship Basic]({{ site.baseurl }}/images/basic-guide/add-new-deployment.png)

-### Turnkey Deployments
+### Using preconfigured deployment scripts to deploy to cloud services

 After specifying which branch triggers your new deployment pipeline, you can choose to use one of Codeship's turnkey deployment integrations or to use your own custom script deployment.